 What to Avoid

-Also, avoid steam cleaning your tinted windows.
-If you need to steam clean the interior of your car, keep your tinted windows rolled down until the steam is gone from your car.
-Otherwise, the steam could cause damage to the window tint film.
+Steam cleaning can damage your tinted windows.
+If you want to steam clean the interior of your car, keep your tinted windows rolled down.

 As part of car care and maintenance, it’s recommended to wax your car windows at least twice a year to keep away dirt and enhance their look.
 For more on car window tinting care, get in touch with us today.